 Most boxes will come in the following sizes:

-- Smallest: four inches in length, three inches wide, and one inch thick.
+• Smallest: four inches long, three inches wide, and one inch thick.

-- Medium: six inches in length, four inches wide, and two inches thick
+• Medium: six inches long, four inches wide, and two inches thick.

-- Largest: seven inches in length, four inches wide, and two inches thick.
+• Largest: seven inches long, four inches wide, and two inches thick.

 Believe it or not, the type of fly box that you choose is going to play a significant role in how organized you are while fly fishing.

-Most fly fishermen own way too many flies.
-Personally, I find it tough to manage them, and without a transparent lid to view what’s inside, it is going to be a struggle.
+Most fly fishermen own way too many flies!
+I find it tough to manage them, and without a transparent lid to view what’s inside, it will be a struggle.
 Therefore, always try to choose clear lids to see easily what’s inside each box.

-There are several types of boxes and it can come down to personal preference, but there are a few that you should definitely consider purchasing.
+There are several types of boxes, and it can come down to personal preference, but there are a few that you should consider purchasing.

 Slit Foam Boxes

 Slit foam fly boxes are the most common types of boxes you’re going to find.
 These boxes are either single or double-sided and have a piece of foam with small slits in them.
-Depending on the size of your box, you’ll have two to 10 rows filled with slits that allow you to store your flies.
+Depending on the size of your box, you’ll have two to ten rows filled with slits that allow you to hold your flies.

 These boxes are ideal for your nymphs and streamers.
-The slits allow you to place your hook into them and they’ll stay stable and won’t fall.
+The slits allow you to place your hook into them, and they’ll stay stable and protected.
 If you don’t put them in properly, you’ll find that your flies will all fall out and land at the bottom of your box.
-Once this happens, they’ll get tangled amongst themselves and you’ll find yourself with a painful 20-minute reorganization process.
+Once this happens, they’ll get tangled amongst themselves, and you’ll find yourself with a painful 20-minute reorganization process.

-If you’re the type to use quite a few dry flies, it may be smart to use a different type of box.
-Small dry fly hooks don’t always fit into these slits and it can cause unnecessary headaches while you’re trying to get yourself back in the water.
+If you’re the type who often uses dry flies, it may be smart to use a different type of box.
+Small dry fly hooks don’t always fit into these slits, and they can cause unnecessary headaches while you’re trying to get fishing quickly.

 Tip: When choosing a fly box, always carefully check the lid or cover closes securely with quality snaps or magnets.